 - How to Make Chicken Stock from Kitchen Scraps

-If you have the space and time, consider planting a garden.
-It can greatly reduce the cost of your food bill!
 I’ve had some success and some failures over the years in my gardens, but when we get a boatload of tomatoes, I’m always excited!
 It means I don’t have to spend money on pizza sauce, salsa, spaghetti sauce, tomato sauce, or snacks (cherry tomatoes off the vine are divine!)

-Real food eating means not buying a lot of boxed and processed foods.
-However there are still a lot of staples you can fill your pantry with to make cooking at home easier.
-Beans, rice, flours, pasta, olive oil, and even chocolate chips are always stocked in my pantry.
-When I have good food on hand to make meals out of, I don’t have to consider buying cheap goods at the store.
+Eating real food means not buying a lot of boxed and processed foods.
+However, there are still a lot of staples you can fill your pantry with to make cooking at home easier.

 - The Best Healthy Foods to Buy in Bulk